 Yes.
 The individual compliance dates are just the dates federal officials may begin checking for compliant cards, they are not deadlines for obtaining a compliant card.

-Current DL or ID card holdersObtaining a REAL ID-marked card is your choice.
-To obtain one, go to any Iowa driver’s license issuance site and present the same documents a new applicant would present.
+Current driver’s license or ID card holdersObtaining a REAL ID-marked card is your choice.
+To obtain one, go to any and present the same documents a new applicant would present.
 This can be done when you renew your existing card; or you may surrender your current card and request a duplicate that is REAL ID marked.
 Duplicates require a $10 replacement fee.
-REAL ID-marked cards will be available as renewals and duplicates beginning Jan.
-15, 2013.

 There is no need to rush out and get a REAL ID-marked card.
-No one will need the card until 2014.
-See additional details within this website about individual compliance dates.
+See above for information about individual compliance dates.

 All applicants must provide proof of identity; date of birth; Social Security number; Iowa residence; and lawful status or presence in the United States.

-No. There is no change in the fees for new, duplicate, or renewed DLs or ID cards.
+No. There is no change in the fees for new, duplicate, or renewed driver's licenses or ID cards.

-No. However, federal regulations require that a DL or ID card issued to a person who is a temporary foreign national be valid for no more than one year when the person’s authorized stay has no expiration date.
-A temporary foreign national issued a one-year DL or ID may renew the DL or ID card at the end of the one-year period, upon proof of continued lawful status.
+No. However, federal regulations require that a driver's license or ID card issued to a person who is a temporary foreign national be valid for no more than one year when the person’s authorized stay has no expiration date.
+A temporary foreign national issued a one-year driver's license or ID may renew the driver's license or ID card at the end of the one-year period, upon proof of continued lawful status.

 You may apply at any Iowa driver’s license issuance site beginning Jan.
 15, 2013.

-Upon approval, you will be issued a temporary paper DL or ID card.
-The permanent DL or ID card will be mailed to you from a secure facility, typically within 10 days.
+Upon approval, you will be issued a temporary paper driver's license or ID card.
+The permanent driver's license or ID card will be mailed to you from a secure facility, typically within 10 days.